LinLinLinzp/Snippet/README.md

-﻿# This repository is to save some random code snippet
+﻿# This repository is to save some random or unarranged code snippet